jpokan/wsl_vim-setup/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

-7. At this point you can open vim, you might see some errors because the .vimrc file has some settings that has not been configured yet, to do so run this
+7. At this point you can open vim, you might see some errors because the .vimrc file has some settings that has not been configured yet.
+To fix this run

 ```
 :PlugInstall
 ```

-8. After this, you should have everything setup.
+After this, you should have everything setup.

-That's it!
 Enjoy my configuration :D

 Made by Jpokan